opnfv/vineperf/docs/testing/user/userguide/testusage.rst

 Guest Core and Thread Binding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-VSPERF provides options to achieve better performance by guest core binding and guest vCPU thread binding as well.
+ViNePerf provides options to achieve better performance by guest core binding and guest vCPU thread binding as well.
 Core binding is to bind all the qemu threads.
 Thread binding is to bind the house keeping threads to some CPU and vCPU thread to some other CPU, this helps to reduce the noise from qemu house keeping threads.